jonhaddow/priors-park-CC/content/sections/midweek.md

 **7:00pm – Every other Friday**

-We aim to learn more of how we can follow Jesus through bible teaching and sharing our life stories together.
+Sharing time together as men, learning how we can support each other through the difficulties of life.